Aviksaikat/Bug-bounty-essentials/README.md

-# All in one scipt to get all the essential tools for Web App Pentesting & Bug Bounty Hunting
+# All in one script for Web App Pentesting & Bug Bounty Hunting tools

 > Saikat Karmakar | Nov : 2021